 Engineering Study Abroad

-An international experience can play a significant role in enhancing your undergraduate education.
-With approximately 20 programs specifically for engineering students, International Engineering Studies & Programs (in partnership with IAP) can help you develop confidence and cross-cultural skills for the job market, and gain flexibility, adaptability, and problem-solving skills at the same time it fulfills your quest for adventure and learning.
+Study abroad can play a significant role in enhancing your undergraduate education.
+With approximately 20 programs specifically for engineering students, an international experience can help you develop confidence and cross-cultural skills for the job market, and gain flexibility, adaptability, and problem-solving skills at the same time it fulfills your quest for adventure and learning.

 Academic Resources for Engineering Students